moby/moby/docs/sources/docker-hub/official_repos.md

 This image includes multiple `ONBUILD` triggers so that should be all that you need for most applications.
 The build will `ADD . /usr/src/app`, `RUN bundle install`, `EXPOSE 3000`, and set the default command to `rails server`.

-Then build and run the docker image.
+Then build and run the Docker image.

     docker build -t my-rails-app .
     docker run --name some-rails-app -d my-rails-app